 - Never open attachments or click links within emails from senders you do not recognize.

 The FBI has provided the following additional tips that can help protect individuals and businesses from being victimized by cyber fraudsters:

 - Do not open attachments or click links within emails received from senders you do not recognize – if you do, report it to your IT department immediately so they can make sure malware not been activated and released.

 - Do not provide usernames, passwords, birth dates, social security numbers, financial data or other personal information in response to an email or phone call.

 - Avoid using the same password for multiple accounts.
 Follow these tips to create a strong password.

 Make sure your businesses takes time to review and update information security policies, business continuity plans and data breach response plans, and regularly communicates with employees about them.

 If you discover you are the victim of a fraudulent incident:

-Cyber liability insurance for small businesses provides a variety of services to address the modern day risks and threats of business identity theft and data breaches.
-For more information about cyber liability coverage contact us.
 This material is for informational purposes only and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.
 Coverages may vary by location.
 Contact your local RSM for more information.